Oil to stay below $70/bbl if Iran sanctions lifted -Indian refiner HPCL

+IndiaOil to stay below $70/bbl if Iran sanctions lifted -Indian refiner HPCL

-NEW DELHI (Reuters) - Indian state refiner Hindustan Petroleum Corp said on Friday it expects global oil prices to ease and stay below $70 per barrel if the United States lifts sanctions against Iran.
+Indian state refiner Hindustan Petroleum Corp (HPCL.NS) said on Friday it expects global oil prices to ease and stay below $70 per barrel if the United States lifts sanctions against Iran.

 India, the world's third largest oil consumer and importer, halted oil imports from Tehran in 2019 as a temporary waiver granted to some countries expired.
 Former U.S. President Donald Trump abandoned the 2015 Iran nuclear deal in 2018 and reimposed sanctions.